-Measures implemented at main Chinese ports due to outbreak of Novel Coronavirus
+Updated measures at main Chinese ports due to outbreak of novel coronavirus

-The following information was given through our correspondent Cao Dong at Shanghai P&I Services Ltd:
+The following information was given through our correspondent Cao Dong at Shanghai P&I Services Ltd 28 Jan 2020:

 Regarding specific advice for seafarers arriving at Chinese ports, based on “Guidelines for the prevention and control of epidemic-prone and pandemic acute respiratory infections in health care” provided by WHO as well as the experience of the measures taken by ships to prevent SARS epidemic in 2002, we would like to provide following advice for member’s easy reference:

 The member shall timely inform the ship of the current coronavirus in China, so that the crew members can fully understand the risk of the new coronavirus, and try not to replace the crew members during the period of heavy passenger flow in Chinese Spring Festival.

 - Reduce physical contact between ship and shore: